For many Australians, the cost of covering specialist medical care has become the biggest cause for concern when they become unwell or are injured.

-A recent report from the Australian Institute of Health and Welfare (AIHW) revealed that almost 11 million Australians incurred out-of-pocket costs for non-hospital Medicare services in 2016-17, with the cost of services forcing around 1.3 million people to delay, or avoid, treatment required.
+A 2018 report from the Australian Institute of Health and Welfare (AIHW) revealed that almost 11 million Australians incurred out-of-pocket costs for non-hospital Medicare services in 2016-17, with the cost of services forcing around 1.3 million people to delay, or avoid, treatment required.

 Since private health insurance may not cover all the in-patient specialists’ fees charged for a privately insured hospital procedure – and doesn’t cover any of the cost of a specialist out-patient consultation – out-of-pocket costs are becoming an increasing burden for private patients.